Shopify/shopify_app/README.md

 The module skips the `verify_authenticity_token` before_action and adds an action to verify that the webhook came from Shopify.
 You can now add a post route to your application, pointing to the controller and action to accept the webhook data from Shopify.

 The WebhooksManager uses ActiveJob.
 If ActiveJob is not configured then by default Rails will run the jobs inline.
-However, it is highly recommended to configure a proper background processing queue like sidekiq or resque in production.
+However, it is highly recommended to configure a proper background processing queue like Sidekiq or Resque in production.

 ShopifyApp can create webhooks for you using the `add_webhook` generator.
 This will add the new webhook to your config and create the required job class for you.